-Students commit to these journeys and earn a place as a traveller by demonstrating strong character and responsibility in and out of the classroom.
-Once accepted on the trip, they spread the love of Jesus, embrace opportunities to experience history and nature, tour colleges, challenge themselves physically and mentally, and return from their travels with a renewed sense of self and purpose.
+Students commit to these journeys and earn a place as a traveler by demonstrating strong character and responsibility in and out of the classroom.
+Once invited on the trip, they spread the love of Jesus, embrace opportunities to experience history and nature, tour colleges, challenge themselves physically and mentally, and return from their travels with a renewed sense of self and purpose.
 The Discover America experience instills in students a cultural awareness and spiritual urgency beyond the reach of classroom learning, both of which motivate students to see learning and service as lifelong endeavors.

 In order to develop a sense of ownership and investment in the trips, 5th and 6th grade students fundraise $275, and 7th and 8th graders raise nearly $350 for the longer, more extensive trips.